 This morning you'll return to Inuvik, where you'll have the rest of the day to explore at your own pace.
 Go hiking or snowshoeing along the Boot Lake Trail, visit local gems like the Igloo Church and the Community Greenhouse, or opt for a more adventurous activity like dog sledding or snowmobiling.
 Don't miss the local delicacies on offer at a popular mom-and-pop restaurant run out of an old school bus, including reindeer chili and Eskimo donuts.

 Day 8: Fly from Inuvik to Whitehorse

 Say farewell to the Arctic Circle this morning.
-You'll fly back to Whitehorse today, where you can choose to spend the evening, or continue on to your next destination.
+You'll fly back to Whitehorse today, where you can choose to spend the evening or continue to your next destination.

 More Great Canada Itineraries

 Looking for more inspiration for your trip to Canada?
 Check out these other Canada itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.